Oak processionary moth

 The oak processionary moth

 The caterpillars of the inconspicuous moth, which move in typical "processions" on oak trees, pose a serious health risk to humans and animals due to their dangerous stinging hairs.
-These stinging hairs, which contain the nettle toxin thaumetopein, can cause skin irritation, breathing difficulties and, in severe cases, allergic reactions in humans.
+These stinging hairs, which contain the nettle toxin thaumetopoein, can cause skin irritation, breathing difficulties and, in severe cases, allergic reactions in humans.

 The oak processionary moth has been detected in Waldeck-Frankenberg since 2019 and the number of reported cases is steadily increasing.
 Two confirmed detections were reported in 2025, which is a clear sign that the species is continuing to establish itself and spread.
 The oak processionary moth can potentially occur in all areas with oak populations.